Last updated in August 2021

-This section explains how we work with outside companies to decide whether to lend your business money through products like credit cards or loans.
+This section explains how we work with outside companies to decide whether to lend money through products like credit cards or loans.
 It explains what we do and why we do it.

 If the business uses our services, from time to time we may also search information that the CRAs have, to help us manage those accounts.

-We will share your personal and business information with CRAs and they will give us information about the business and you.
+We will share your personal information with CRAs and they will give us information about you.
 The information we exchange can include: